An Introduction to Content Security Policy (CSP)

 app.listen(8888);

-Right now you might be wondering what those headers mean; let’s take a look in more detail.
+You might be wondering what those headers mean; let’s look.

 Allowlisting Sources with CSP